Building Positive, Healthy Relationships: 6 Helpful Benefits

 It is easy to love some people unconditionally but some relationships are hard.
 When building positive relationships you get a lot of practice in loving unconditionally!

-Your relationship with Christ is how you transform your thoughts and spirit and become more like Him every day.
+Your relationship with Christ is how you transform your thoughts and spirit and become more like Him.
 He is the greatest model for true, pure everlasting love.

-When you aspire to love unconditionally, it is possible to live in and model healthy relationships.
+Loving unconditionally helps you live in and model healthy relationships.

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”